slf-dot-ch/snowmicropyn/docs/api_reference.rst

 .. autoclass:: snowmicropyn.Profile
    :members:

-Auto Detection of Ground & Surface
+Auto-detection of Ground & Surface
 ----------------------------------

+*snowmicropyn* contains algorithms to detect begin and end of the snowpack automatically.
+This algorithms may fail, so you may check the values before you process your data any further.

 .. automodule:: snowmicropyn.detection
    :members: